soumyadipdas37/finescoop.github.io/source/_posts/top_tory_sir_robbie_gibb_launches_a_tv_rival_to_woke_wet_bbc.md

 Two years later the BBC saw fit to fly a helicopter over the home of Sir Cliff Richard and broadcast live footage during a police raid as part of an investigation into historical child sex allegations.
 Sir Cliff was never even arrested, let alone charged.
 Like Lord McAlpine, he was entirely innocent and was eventually awarded damages totalling £2 million.
 In 2016, a review by Dame Janet Smith concluded that the BBC missed opportunities to stop 'monstrous' abuse by Jimmy Savile and presenter Stuart Hall.
 BBC culture 'was deeply deferential', she said.
-The BBC really do need to ask themselves a hard question: why couldn't they find within their ranks anyone who really understands licence fee-payers values? (file photo)
+The BBC really do need to ask themselves a hard question why couldn't they find within their ranks anyone who really understands licence fee-payers values? (file photo)
 But perhaps most significant was the blindness, not to an individual, but to a whole population.
 This was an organisation that failed to understand or reflect the fact that millions of its core viewers were Brexit supporters, a stance clearly seen as undesirable by the BBC's generally metropolitan – and Remain supporting – executives.
 So I'm not alone in thinking that the Corporation – cumbersome, deferential, institutionally stupid – has completely lost its way.
 Farcical as it might seem, the Proms debacle tells you much of what you need to know about the BBC today, where incompetence is blended with presumption and a near-obsessive wish to placate the twin gods of Yoof and Inclusion.